charliedevs/a-game-of-shapes/README.md

-# As of Yet Unamed Strategy Game
+# A Game of Shapes

 <table>
 <tr>
 <td>
     A simple online two-player strategy game created with pygame.
-Developed by Charlie Davis, Fernando Rodriguez, and Paul Rogers for the Computer Science Department at Stephen F. Austin State University.
+Developed by Charlie Davis and Fernando Rodriguez for the Computer Science Department at Stephen F. Austin State University.
 </td>
 </tr>
 </table>